test-er-8-or/tic-tac-toe/README.md

 }
 ```

 Later, we'll extend this so that it handles our moves as they occur (and makes each cell clickable).
 But for now, this is enough.
 If you check your page, you should see that nothing has changed.
 But change the `idx % 2 === 0` above to `idx % 2 === 1` and you should see the X's and O's swap positions.
-(Then change it back&mdash;we're goint to make a rule that the first player is always X. That's makes things simpler.)
+(Then change it back&mdash;we're going to make a rule that the first player is always X. That makes things simpler.)